 Are Credentials Really Necessary?

 Tim Brownson has been in the field for almost two decades.
 He’s a certified coach but not by an ICF-accredited organization.
-Here’s his point of view on the credentials in general.
+Here’s his point of view on credentials in general.

 “I have been coaching full-time for almost 18 years and do you know how many times I have been asked if I had ICF accreditation?
 Once.
 And that person hired me even though I said I didn’t.

-That doesn’t mean formal training isn’t important, I spent north of $25k on a lot of training both in the UK and the US.
+That doesn’t mean formal training isn’t important.
+I spent north of $25k on a lot of training both in the UK and the US.
 Training will build your confidence and (presuming it’s good training) ensure you’re a competent coach equipped to help your clients.”

 On the other hand, he also points out the difference between working in the corporate world versus other coaching specialties.
-Human resource departments that hire coaches for organizations do their due diligence, and those three letters on your resume can, at times, set you apart from other candidates.
+Human resource departments that hire coaches do their due diligence, and those three letters on your resume can, at times, set you apart from other candidates.

 As Tim explains: